-Dance Workshops range from 1 hr - 2 days for Indigenous community organizations, after school programs, pre-schools, kindergartens as well as non-Indigenous combined high schools, universities classes, and churches.
+Dance Workshops range from 1 hr - 2 days for Indigenous community organizations, after school programs for Indigenous youth, Indigenous pre-schools, First Nation kindergartens.
+We do offer workshops for non-Indigenous combined high school classes, universities classes, and churches.

 Participants can experience powwow dance, hoop dance and creative movement while learning about local Indigenous context and histories.
 Workshop are tailored to the age group and needs.
 Instructors have years of experience working with all age groups as well as working in post-secondary.